 The plane left Heathrow on time (9.45pm) and the flight was excellent.
 EVA operates brand new 777s with the latest entertainment technology, we could choose to watch videos, etc. when we wished, and we all had personal screens.
 This meant Sarah and Jamie were occupied for the entire flight, even Sue and I managed to watch a couple of films in between eating and sleeping.

-We flew into the new Bangkok airport (they have been having trouble with it, it is sinking) and I must admit I preferred the old one.
-We had to queque for ages to get through passport control, something we never had to do in the past.
-We had a mini-bus to ourselves for the journey south to Cha ‘am, and the journey took half an hour longer as the new airport is on the wrong side of the city.
-Anyway, we played I spy for 3hrs, with one stop for the loo and an ice cream.
+We flew into the new Bangkok airport (as it was built in a swamp it is beginning to sink) and I must admit I preferred the old version.
+We had to queue for ages to get through passport control, something we never had to do in the past.
+We had a mini-bus to ourselves for the journey south to Cha ‘am, with the journey taking half an hour longer as the airport is on the opposite side of Bangkok.
+Anyway, we played ‘I spy’ for 3hrs, with one stop for the loo and ice cream.

-One evening, we were talking to Wan (she owns a restaurant, and is Sarah’s favourite Thai, she keeps cats and dogs and Sarah has been friends with her since she was 9yrs old) and she said that this is the quietest she has ever seen business.
-It is surprising as there is a lot of money being spent on developing the area, and a lot of building work is being done.
-I shall have trip into Hua Hin tomorrow and arrange for a car, and then we can go and visit our old haunts and see what has changed (if anything).
+One evening, we were talking to Wan (she owns a local restaurant), she is Sarah’s favourite Thai and keeps cats and dogs.
+Sarah has been friends with her since she was 9yrs old and she remarked that this is the quietest she has ever seen business.
+We are surprised as there is a lot of money being spent on developing the area, with a lot of building work being done.
+I shall have a trip into Hua Hin tomorrow and arrange for a car, and then we can go and visit our old haunts and see what has changed (if anything).